Buenavista, Michoacán: Political entity

-Geography and environment
+Geography

 It has an average altitude of 450 m above sea level, being on the foothills of the Trans-Mexican Volcanic Belt and the valley formed by the Tepalcatepec River.
 Notable elevations include the hills called Zirapatiro, Del Azucar, Felipe Catlan, Los Osotes and Polon.
 This river accounts for most of the municipality's surface water, with the rest provided by springs and streams.

+Climate

 The climate is tropical with temperatures that range between 18 and 36 degrees C. It is relatively dry, with rains in the summer.
 Annual average rainfall is 745.2mm.

+Flora and fauna

 The ecosystem is dominated by tropical deciduous forest, with species such as pine and oak in the higher elevations along with kapok, parota, tepeguaje, mango and zapote (Diospyros digyna and Casimiroa edulis).
 There are also areas of tropical spiny brush.
 Typical fauna includes species such as cacomistle, skunks, squirrels, coyotes, foxes, Eurasian sparrowhawk, doves and other birds.